The problem of flavour: Models based on the flavour symmetry

 \section{Models based on the $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavour symmetry}

 In this section, we discuss a solution to the flavour problem based on the $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavour symmetry\cite{Abbas:2018lga}, which determines the flavour structure, including masses and mixing, of the SM through the FN mechanism.

-Using the principle of minimum suppression, it can be shown that the minimal symmetry capable of explaining the flavour problem should be $\mathcal{Z}_{\rm 2} \times \mathcal{Z}_{\rm 5}$\cite{Abbas:2022zfb}.
-This symmetry can also address the issue of neutrino masses and mixing.
-The two simple examples of the $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ are given in table \ref{tab_charges} for $\rm N = 2$ and $\rm M=5,9$, where the charge assignments of the various fields under these symmetries are shown.
+In literature, the conventional FN mechanism is based on a $U(1)$ symmetry, which could be a global or a gauged symmetry.
+If this symmetry is a global symmetry, we expect a massless Goldstone boson, which is the result of the spontaneous breaking of this symmetry.
+If this symmetry is gauged, a massive vector boson will play a non-trivial role in its phenomenology.